MAIA: A new detector concept for a 10 TeV muon collider

 \subsection{Muon system}

-Muon systems are expected to be the least affected by the presence of BIB.
-A notable exception to this statement is the forward regions at very small angle~\cite{Accettura:2023ked}, where the muon detectors are reached by particles exiting the absorbing nozzles.
+The muon system is expected to be the least affected by BIB since the upstream calorimeters provide substantial shielding.
+A notable exception is the very forward region~\cite{Accettura:2023ked}, where the shielding nozzles are located and the BIB backgrounds remain significant.

-In the MAIA design, the lack of a magnetic field relegates the muon system to the role of particle identification.
-This is achieved by reconstructing straight track segments matched to extrapolated inner tracker trajectories.

-The layout and baseline technology of the muon system are kept the same as used in the 3~TeV detector presented in Ref.~\cite{Accettura:2023ked}, although with increased dimensions to fit the volume of the other subsystems.
-The expected detector occupancy and track-finding performance were found compatible with those described in Ref.~\cite{Accettura:2023ked}.
-No matching with the tracking detector tracks was put in place yet, but it was assumed that the muon system design should deliver adequate particle identification performance.
+In the current MAIA design, there is no magnetic field in the muon system, so muons are identified by reconstructing straight tracks matched to extrapolated Inner Tracker trajectories.
+The layout and baseline technology of the muon system are otherwise kept the same as used in the 3~TeV detector design, although with adjusted dimensions to fit the volume of the other subsystems.
+The expected detector occupancy and track-finding performance were found compatible with the 3~TeV detector, described in Ref.~\cite{Accettura:2023ked}.